kelvin169/kelvinMwaniki/README.md

 ![](CoronaVirus.png)
 #### so the project initially started off as a way to convey credible information to the masses
 #### Our primary aim being to focus more on simplicity and efficiency so as to make it not just easy to use and equally effective.
 #### But also efficient and effective  in its operation.
-The whole process and aim of the project was to create awareness.
+The whole process and aim of the project was to create awareness
 #### It also helps ensure the correct information is shared